Bhel puri

-Bhelpuri is a savoury snack originating from India, and is also a type of chaat.
-It is made of puffed rice, vegetables and a tangy tamarind sauce, and has a crunchy texture.
+Bhelpuri is a savoury snack originally from India, and is also a type of chaat.
+It is made of puffed rice, crumbled crunchy puri, onions, coriander and tossed with two chutneys: a green spicy coriander chutney and a brown tangy tamarind chutney.

+Origin

 Bhel is often identified as a 'beach snack', strongly associated with the beaches of Mumbai, such as Chowpatty or Juhu.
-One theory for its origin is that it was invented at a restaurant called Vithal near Victoria Terminus.
-According to another theory, bhelpuri was conceived by the city's Gujarati community, who made it by adding complex flavours to the simple North Indian chaat.
-Gujarati housewives began making it, and invented several varieties like the pakodi puri, and as it spread in popularity so many different communities made their own regional variations.
+One theory for its origin is that, it was invented at a restaurant called Vithal near Victoria Terminus.
+According to another theory, bhelpuri was conceived by the city's Marathi community, who made it by adding complex flavours to the simple North Indian chaat.
+Marathi housewives began making it and invented several varieties like the pakodi puri, and as it grew in popularity, many communities made their own regional variations.